 - Pay your PGA of BC Zone Application Fee

 - Pass the Playing Ability Test (PAT)

 - Complete the Police/Background Check

 1. Register online with accompanying registration fee: The onus is on the applicant to meet the minimum requirements of golf industry employment, age, education and police screening – verified by supporting documents sent to the Zone Office.
-The $300 fee allows an individual to remain an applicant for a one-year period from the date of application, or 5 Playing Ability Test attempts.
-If an individual does not advance through the program during this time, they must register again and pay the registration fee of $300 again.
+The $225(+GST) National Application Fee allows an individual to remain an applicant for a one-year period from the date of application, or 5 Playing Ability Test attempts.
+The Applicant will also be responsible for paying the PGA of BC Zone Application Fee ($500+GST) at this time.
+If an individual does not advance through the program during this time, they must register again and pay both the National and Zone registration fees again.
 Please note that registrations are only accepted between January 1 and June 1 of any given year.
 Click here to register with the PGA of Canada.

-3. Email confirmation sent to registrant and applicable Zone: The Zone location will be based on the address of the registrant’s golf industry employer.
-At this time, the registrant will be required to pay the BC Zone Registration/PAT Fee of $525 ($500+GST).
+2. Email confirmation sent to registrant and applicable Zone: The Zone location will be based on the address of the registrant’s golf industry employer.
 The registrant must also send proof of age and high school completion to the appropriate Zone office.

 Playing Ability Test (PAT)

 Sanctioned PAT: A golf event sanctioned by the Zone Board to be a PAT qualifier.
-Events must be 36 holes with rules officials in attendance.
-Applicants must register with the Zone in advance to determine deadlines.
-Appropriate Zone PAT fees would still apply.
+Events must be 36 holes with at least one certified Level 3 Rules Official in attendance.
+Applicants must register with the host golf professional in advance and pay applicable fees.

 Formal PAT: PATs conducted by the Zone and having the same requirements as the sanctioned events.

 - An applicant must declare their intent to attempt the PAT online in the Applicant section of the PGA of Canada website and must also confirm directly with Branden Stewart at the BC Zone office prior to attempting the PAT.